Last Updated on February 7, 2021 by Robert L. Perkins

 What we love about this product is the fence that’s T-shaped.
 This not only adds to the comfort of using it but also improves the accuracy and precision of the cut as it’s easily adjustable.
 Once you assemble it, it weighs less than 300 pounds, which means you’ll be able to move it around without too much hassle.

-The clear blade guard allows full view of the workpiece as you cut it while the riving knife will prevent possible kickbacks.
+The clear blade guard allows a full view of the workpiece as you cut it while the riving knife will prevent possible kickbacks.
 Both of them are great features assuring your safety and protection.

 It also comes with a transparent blade guard allowing you to keep an eye on your workpiece as you rip through it.
 This, along with the riving knife, will help you avoid any kind of accidents that you might get into as a result of kickbacks.